Yuanyun-Yong/Horror-Game/README.md

 - Scenes:
   1. Player wakes up on a slab
    - Slam of door, thunder and lightning with a flickering light above
+   - First objective is to find a way out
+   - Allow for player to take coat, hat and umbrella by the door
   2.
 */